You are here

 3 Days of African American History & Heritage in Washington, DC

-Experience a wealth of African American history, culture and entertainment with this Washington, DC itinerary
+Experience African American history, culture and entertainment in Washington, DC with this three-day trip itinerary.

 Day 1: Gems on the National Mall

 Take a break at the Willard InterContinental Hotel, where Dr. King finished writing his "I Have a Dream" speech.
 Landmark events in the hotel's history are chronicled in its history gallery.
 Walk to the White House for a photo in front of the country's most famous house.
 Public tours are available through your member of Congress.
 Tours must be scheduled at least six weeks in advance.
-The self-guided tours feature the East Wing; on rare occassions guests have been greeted by Michelle Obama.
 Be sure and stop by the White House Visitor Center, which chronicles the history of "the People's House."

 In the evening, head to The Howard Theatre, the revitalized venue that once launched the careers of Duke Ellington, Ella Fitzgerald, Marvin Gaye, the Supremes and many others.
 Older than the Apollo Theatre in New York, the Howard Theatre went through a multimillion-dollar renovation in 2012 to restore it to its former glory.

 Day 2: The African American Civil War Memorial & Black Broadway

 Begin with a visit to the Metropolitan AME Church.
 Built by black artisans in 1886, it's the oldest continuously black-owned property in downtown Washington.
 Next, tour the Mary McLeod Bethune Council House in Logan Circle.
 Make a stop at the African American Civil War Memorial inscribed with the names of more than 209,000 African American soldiers and their white officers.
 Then visit the nearby African American Civil War Museum, which tells the story of the United States Colored Troops and African American involvement in the American Civil War.